Critical Thinking

 Back to Hermeneutics.
 If we can’t get into the details of the original languages or ancient history by ourselves, there’s one thing we can all do—and that is to compare scripture with scripture.
 We can all read; the more we read the scriptures, the better we can grasp the entire story.

-Just remember: if you think we in the Churches are completely competent at Bible interpretation and that we have a solid grasp of all we need for salvation and “walking in the Spirit”, then you are starting with an attitude that will trip you up time and again.
+Just remember: if you think we in the Revival Fellowship are completely competent at Bible interpretation and that we have a solid grasp of all we need for salvation and “walking in the Spirit”, then you are starting with an attitude that will trip you up time and again.
 That version of “Revival Thinking” will keep you from learning many things that will enhance your understanding of God, our Saviour, and your own place in His plan.

 Revival thinking and our Revival understanding of Scripture can stifle our usefulness.
 The value of diligently studying theology is too often neglected.
 We cannot effectively engage in a confused, multi-faith, multi-moral, anything-goes world without the Spirit’s illumination as we exercise our minds in the study of the Word.